RuggedScience/SDK/README.md

 `cmake .. -DCMAKE_INSTALL_PREFIX=../install`
 `cmake --build . --target install`

+***NOTE:*** On Linux you should run `sudo ldconfig` after installing the libraries to update the shared library cache.

 By default the control utilities are installed to `${CMAKE_INSTALL_PREFIX}/bin`.
 This can be turned off with `-DINSTALL_UTILITIES=OFF`.

-Once the build process is finished, you will find a copy of the libraries and examples inside of the build directory or the install directory you supplied.
+Once the build process is finished, you will find a copy of the libraries and examples inside of the build directory or the install directory.

+# Python Bindings
+A Python package for this SDK can be built by setting the `BUILD_PYTHON_BINDINGS` flag when running the cmake config command.

+`cmake .. -DBUILD_PYTHON_BINDINGS=ON`
+`cmake --build .`

+This requires that the current Python environment has the build package installed.
+This can be done using `python -m pip install build`.

+This should result in an `rssdk-*.whl` file in the build folder which can be installed using `python -m pip install ./rssdk-*.whl`

+For examples showing how to use the Python bindings see the [documentation](./extras/python-bindings/README.md).

+## Troubleshooting
+If you get an error about not being able to find the shared library when you try to import the module there are two things you can do.
+Either [install](#installing) the libraries or do a [static](#static-builds) build.